Ripjetski6502/MrPaint/README.md

 Note: The binary distributed with version 1.40 that supports PC Link and FujiNet drives was built against a patched version of CC65's atari.lib that fixes the DPCLx: recognition in the fopen() function.
 You can build Mr. Paint from source without the patched version of the library, but DPCL drives will yield a device error (except for Directory operations).

-Note: The source code will be released sometime in March 2025.
+Note: The source code will be released sometime in May 2025.
 #
 ### License